-(b) Based on average shares outstanding.
+(a) Based on average shares outstanding.

-(c) The mean between the last bid and ask prices.
+(b) The mean between the last bid and ask prices.

-(d) Net asset value total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption at net asset value on the last day of the period.
+(c) Net asset value total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption at net asset value on the last day of the period.
 Net asset value total return includes adjustments in accordance with accounting principles generally accepted in the United States of America and as such, the net asset value for financial reporting purposes and the returns based upon those net asset values may differ from the net asset value and returns for shareholder transactions.
 Market price total return is calculated assuming an initial investment made at the market price at the beginning of the period, reinvestment of all dividends and distributions at market price during the period, and sale at the market price on the last day of the period.
-Total investment returns calculated for a period of less than one year are not annualized.
+Total investment returns calculated for a period of less than one year are not annualized. (d) Ratios include non-recurring costs associated with a proxy statement of 0.01%.